Rock Springs massacre: Post-massacre violence

 The massacre at Rock Springs led to other incidents of anti-Chinese aggression, primarily in Washington Territory, though there were incidents in Oregon and other states as well.
-Near Newcastle, Washington a mob of whites burned down the barracks of 36 Chinese coal miners.
-Throughout the Puget Sound area, Chinese workers were driven out of communities and subject to violence in Washington cities and towns, including Tacoma, Seattle, Newcastle, and Issaquah.
+Near Newcastle, Washington a mob of Whites burned down the barracks of 36 Chinese coal miners.
+Throughout the Puget Sound area, Chinese workers were driven out of communities and subject to violence in Washington cities and towns, including Tacoma (in the Tacoma riot of 1885), Seattle, Newcastle, and Issaquah.
 Chinese workers were driven out of other Washington towns, but sources indicated, as early as 1891, that the above events were specifically connected to the wave of violence touched off at Rock Springs.

 The wave of anti-Chinese violence in the western United States following the Rock Springs Riot spread further, to the state of Oregon.
 Mobs drove Chinese workers out of small towns throughout the state in late 1885 and mid-1886.
 Other states reported incidents as well: As far away as Augusta, Georgia, anger was expressed against the Chinese in response to the massacre at Rock Springs.
 According to The New York Times, the rioting in Rock Springs fueled the desire of anti-Chinese Georgians in Augusta to air their grievances.